-Got a ripe banana or two sitting around?
-You’re in luck.
-Ripe and overripe bananas are a superhero in a healthy kitchen— especially when it comes to vegan baking, where they can bind and moisten ingredients while adding flavor and a natural sweetness.
-Read on for a roundup of our tastiest banana recipes, including banana bread, muffins, pancakes, brownies, carrot cake, oatmeal, French toast, a smoothie bowl, and banana ice cream (aptly named “nice cream”), and more.
+Got a ripe banana or two sitting around in your kitchen?
+Don't let them go to waste!
+Ripe and overripe bananas are superheroes in a healthy kitchen—especially when it comes to vegan baking, where they can bind and moisten ingredients while adding flavor and natural sweetness.
+Read on for a roundup of our tastiest banana recipes, including banana bread, muffins, pancakes, brownies, carrot cake, oatmeal, French toast, a smoothie bowl, and banana ice cream (aptly named "nice cream"), and more.

-Bonus: At the end of this post we’ve included five go-to hacks that will change the way you peel, use, and store the tropical fruits.
-Now go bananas!
+Bonus: At the end of this post we've included five handy hacks that will change the way you peel, use, and store bananas.

 Ripe bananas never tasted so good as they do combined with fresh blueberries and choice greens in these sweet-savory wraps.
 As one reader puts it, “I’m pleasantly surprised and happy to say I have a new addition to my breakfast selection.”

 These sweet and savory bites are the perfect finger food to serve at a tea or summer barbecue, or even as a cheery movie night snack.
 Brightly colored fruit balances on top of homemade savory walnut-oat biscuits, and a drizzle of pure maple syrup is an easy way to make it fancy.

 Keep a store of frozen banana on hand and you're mere minutes away from plant-based ice cream, aka "nice cream."
 In this recipe creamy frozen banana is flavored with fresh vanilla bean for a heavenly effect.

 In this incredible baked vegan French toast, two slices of bread are filled with sliced bananas then dipped in a plant-based custard mix.
 The secret ingredient in the dipping cream is aquafaba (canned chickpea liquid), which keeps the toast light and crunchy.